 A trip blank is an aliquot of deionized water that is sealed in a sample bottle (glass vials (40 ml) with Teflon septa).
 It is used to determine if there is any cross-contamination between aqueous samples during shipment.
 Trip blanks are analyzed for aqueous VOCs only.
 A trip blank is shipped to the analytical laboratory with each set of samples submitted for VOC analyses.
 Upon arrival at BNL, the sealed trip blank bottles are placed in a cooler and brought to the field by the sampling team.
 If several coolers are required, each cooler must contain an individual trip blank.
 Trip blank detections are summarized on Table E-2.
-111 trip blanks were collected in 2015.
-The constituents detected most frequently were chloroform and methyl chloride which were detected in 35, and 24 trip blanks, respectively.
+107 trip blanks were collected in 2016.
+The constituent detected most frequently was chloroform which was detected in 23 times.
+The maximum concentration of chloroform was 0.25 μg/L.